schneutzi-81/schneutzi-81.github.io/docs/index.md

 * finding personal boundaries
 * surviving India as a German Sales Person and truly reaching my personal limits
 * meeting my future wife
-* Co Fonding Mumbai's biggest Ballroom Dance school TanzVerden
+* Co Fonding Mumbai's biggest Ballroom Dance school [TanzVerden](https://www.facebook.com/TanzVerdenBallroomInternational"TanzVerden")
 * teaching dancesport in India and watching my dance couple becoming Indian champion after one year of very hard work
 * living on 80 m² with 8 people from 7 countries for 1 Year on an Indian salary
 * opening a letter I wrote to my self telling me why I went to India
-* getting to know what my personal vallues truly are.
+* getting to know what my personal values truly are.

 ###  AIESEC President External Relations
 > *from 01.01.2009 - 01.05.2013, AIESEC, Halle/Saale* <br>